RryanWilsonW/Exhibiting_Employees/README.md

   Usage Information: Exhibiting Employees has a input bar where a user can filter the employees based on user input.
 The website also has buttons to sort the employees alphabetically.

  Contribution Guidelines: If someone where going to contribute they would need to abide by standard contribution guidelines such as commiting often on a seperate branch.

+ Technologies: This application uses a <a href ='https://randomuser.me'>Random User API</a> to create reandom users to display on the screen.

+ <a href='https://rryanwilsonw.github.io/Exhibiting_Employees/'>Deployed Website</a>

   ## Questions